asamalik/blog/_posts/2019-01-09-thinking-about-modularity-content-discovery.md

 ---
-title: Thinking about Fedora Modularity content discovery
+title: Thinking about content discovery in Fedora Modularity
 categories:
   - Fedora
 ---
-# Thinking about Fedora Modularity content discovery
+# Thinking about content discovery in Fedora Modularity

 I just had a quick chat with Petr Šabata about content discovery and he had a brilliant idea.
 But let's first clarify what I mean by content discovery.